Anchor Chain Snubbing Guide

 There are other options for securing the snubbing line to the chain:

 - Fasten the line to the chain with a rolling hitch.
 An extra half hitch or two is advisable for extra security.
-A rolling hitch should present no problems when it comes to release, even after extended exposure to heavy loads, providing it is tied correctly.
+A rolling hitch should present no problems regarding release, even after extended exposure to heavy loads, providing it is tied correctly.
 N.B knots have a detrimental effect on rope strength: Strength loss through tying knots

-- Make up a suitably strong, spliced endless loop i.e. a Prusik Cord from e.g. 100% dyneema SK75, 78 or 99 braided line and connect it to the chain by means of a Prusik Hitch
+- Make up a suitably strong, spliced endless loop, i.e. a Prusik Cord from, e.g. 100% Dyneema SK75, 78 or 99 braided line and connect it to the chain using a Prusik Hitch

 Jimmy Green Advisory

-Attaching the hook or grab with a shackle may seem a little clunky, but it does mean that the hook can be removed for a mooring application and/or replaced if required
+Attaching the hook or grab with a shackle may seem a little clunky, but it does mean that the hook can be removed for a mooring application and replaced if required

 Choosing between a Single Strop and a Twin Tail V Bridle:

-Single line snubbing strops address the issue of snatch loading associated with all chain anchor rode systems in the shape of a single stretchy nylon line which takes the strain of the rode.
-The snubbing line can be led offset through a port or starboard fairlead but for longer term anchoring it should pass over the bow roller, through the stem head fitting and attach to the most suitably positioned strongpoint.
-This will require a careful, precautionary appraisal of any potential wear points and preventive action where necessary: Anti-Chafe Options
+Single snubbing lines address the issue of snatch loading associated with all chain anchor rode systems in the shape of a single stretchy nylon line, taking the strain to moderate any sudden surges in the load.
+The snubbing line can be led offset through a port or starboard fairlead, but for longer-term anchoring, it should pass over the bow roller, through the stem head fitting and attach to the most suitably positioned strongpoint.
+This will require a careful, precautionary appraisal of any potential wear points and preventive action where necessary, e.g. Anti-Chafe Tubular Webbing or PVC hose.

-- A Jimmy Green snubbing line should be approximately 3 metres to 10 metres in length - the longer it is, the more it will stretch.
+- A snubbing line can be approximately 3 metres to 10 metres in length - the longer it is, the more it will stretch, but the more unmanageable it may become.

-- The strength (diameter) of the strop should be comparable with your main anchor rode.
+- The strength (diameter) of the rope should be comparable with your main anchor rode.

-- Splicing retains far more of the rope strength than tying a knot - knots can reduce the break load by as much as 40% while a professional splice will generally retain approximately 80-85% of the original load capacity - both these percentages vary with the rope fibre, rope construction, type of knot and the splice construction.
+- Splicing retains far more of the rope strength than tying a knot - knots can reduce the break load by as much as 50%, while a professional splice will generally retain approximately 80-85% of the original load capacity - both these percentages may vary according to the rope fibre, rope construction, type of knot and the splice construction.

 - Adding a mooring compensator will increase the elasticity of the strop - this extra shock absorbing capacity could be utilised to reduce the length of the line.